ankurgecr/LocalNotificationHelper/readme.md

 ```
 Create/Schedule or Edit/Reschedule notification
 --------
-In order to schedule a notification, call
+In order to schedule a notification, call:
 ```
 NotificationHelper.schedule(
         idInt,